-As shown in Figure 53, when the START pin is taken high, conversions start beginning with the current channel.
+As shown in Figure 40, when the START pin is taken high, conversions start beginning with the current channel.
 The device continues to convert all of the programmed channels, in a continuous loop, until the START pin is taken low.
-When this occurs, the conversion in process completes, and the device enters the standby or sleep mode waiting for a new start condition.
-When DRDY asserts low, the conversion data is ready.
-Figure 55 shows the START pin to DRDY timing.
-The order in which channel data is converted is described in Table 12.
-When the last selected channel in the program list has been converted. the device continues conversions starting with the highest priority channel.
+When this occurs, the conversion in process completes, and the device enters the standby or sleep mode and waits for a new start condition.
+When DRDY asserts low, the conversion data are ready.
+Figure 42 shows the START pin to DRDY timing.
+The order in which channel data are converted is described in Table 9.
+When the last selected channel in the program list converted, the device continues been conversions starting with the highest priority channel.
 If there is only one channel selected in the Auto-Scan mode, the converter remains fixed on one channel.
-A write operation to any register sets the channel pointer to the highest priority channel (see Table 13).
-In Fixed-Channel mode, the channel pointer remains fixed.
+A write operation to any of the multiplexer channel select registers sets the channel pointer to the highest priority channel (see Table 10).
+Fixed-Channel mode, the channel pointer remains fixed.

-Figure 53.
+Figure 40.
 Conversion Control, Auto-Scan Mode